Gardening for Garlic!

 My friend said he would use it more often if it weren't such a pain to crush and chop at meals.
 That's when I shared my method for doing it all at once and enjoying the benefit for weeks and weeks to come.

-This is my "garlic Tupperware" container.
-Once processed, I mix the chopped cloves in olive oil.
-Enough to fully cover all the garlic, but not leave it "swimming" if you know what I mean.
+Once processed, mix the chopped cloves in olive oil, enough to fully cover all the garlic, but not leave it "swimming" if you know what I mean.

 I then smooth out the top.
 Once in the fridge, this will solidify, which is fine.
 That will have no impact once you spoon out and cook with it.

 I have not been scientific about how long this will keep.
-But I'm sure I've had a single batch in the fridge for more than 8 weeks.
-It's never gone bad or gotten moldy.
+Most recipe sites I see use an absurdly short window, I guess to avoid lawsuits.
+So the official answer is 1 week.
+But we have had ours stored in the fridge for easily a month, maybe more.
+It's never gone rancid or moldy.
 But I will tell you, it is AWESOME having a container of fresh garlic in olive oil handy and ready for cooking!

 Comments